 Books, films and more

-Dr Svendsen was a creative and talented writing and over the years wrote more than forty books (many of which are still available to buy through our online gift shop) including:
+Dr Svendsen was a creative and talented writing and over the years wrote more than forty books including The Story of Eeyore.

 Three autobiographical volumes that are undeniably inspirational: